Open-Shelf Areas

 Borrowing

 To borrow books from the open-shelf area, you need a valid student ID card (library card).
-The loan period is 14 days and you can borrow up to 20 items.
+The loan period is 14 days.
 You have to return the books on the floor on which you have borrowed them.

 You cannot borrow reference works, recent issues of journals, books published before 1910 and specifically labelled books.